Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     - The route tables will also have entries to external destinations
 - **_Route tables_**
     - You can have up to 200 route tables per VPC
-    - You can have up to 50 routes entries per route table
+    - In each route table you can have up to 50 routes entries
-    - **Each subnet MUST be associated with only 1 route table** at any given time. **1 route table can be assigned to multiple subnets**, but 1 subnet cannot be attached to more than 1 route table at any given time
+    - **Each subnet MUST be associated with only 1 route table** at any given time.
+        **1 route table can be assigned to multiple subnets**, but **1 subnet cannot be attached to more than 1 route table**
     - If you do not specify a subnet-to-route-table association, the subnet will be associated with the default(main) VPC route table
+    - **Main route table is created by default** for your VPC by AWS
     - You can also edit the main(default) route table, but you cannot delete the main(default) route table, however you can make a custom route table manually become the main route table, then you can delete the former main, as it is no longer a main route table